 9. The business simulator

-One can call it a virtual problem solver, but it sparks out solutions that your employees would never fancy speaking of in conference room meetings.
+One can call it a virtual problem solver, but it sparks out solutions that your employees never fancy speaking of in conference room meetings.
 Gather your teams, divide them into groups, and give them an imaginary business problem/project with a deadline.
-Let them think out of the boxes and gather solutions to the problem in hand.
-And for the last time, you can’t ask Elon Musk to invest in it.
+Let them think out of the boxes and gather solutions to the problem at hand.
+And for the last time, you can't ask Elon Musk to invest in it.